seanwhs/Thinking-in-Javascript/Readme.md

 * how workers create real parallelism
 * how events travel through the DOM
 * how encapsulation evolved from closures → Symbols → private class fields
+* how streams leverage iteration mechanics to pass asynchronous data memory-safely

 This repo became my personal JavaScript laboratory.